mkKreations/MockStore/README.md

 from the bundle.
 That data is then presented in a single collection view that has varying cells/layouts based on section.

+The app uses a custom app icon created in the Sketch project included in this repo!

 ## Features